jtod/Sigma16/app/doc/src/userguide.md

 An export statement says that the module is making the value of a symbol available for use in other modules, which may import it.
-The statement takes three operands: (1) the name being exported (which must be an identifier), (2) the type of export (which must be either rel or const), and (3) the value (which must be a 4-digit hex constant).
+The statement takes two operands: the name being exported and the value, which must be a 4-digit hex constant.
+It makes no difference whether the name is relocatable, as the linker performs any relocation before writing the exported value into other modules that import it.
 Examples:

 ~~~~
-export  haltcode,const,0
+export  haltcode,0
-export  fcn,rel,002c
+export  fcn,002c
 ~~~~

 ### relocate statement